 THE MAN IN THE IRON MASK (1998).
 Alexandre Dumas’ classic novel is transformed into a sporadically entertaining motion picture by writer-director Randall Wallace, the Oscar-nominated scripter behind Braveheart.
 Once again, Wallace tells a story of how lusty men seek to battle the tyranny that disrupts their lives — in this case, it’s the aging musketeers Aramis (Jeremy Irons), Athos (John Malkovich) and Porthos (Gerard Depardieu) who valiantly try to overthrow the cruel King Louis XIV (Leonardo DiCaprio) and replace him with his twin brother (also Leo), a sensitive soul who has been kept locked away for years in the palace dungeons.
 But the heroes’ best-laid plans encounter some resistance from their old ally D’Artagnan (Gabriel Byrne), who, as captain of the king’s guard, is determined to protect the crown at any cost.
-It’s an irresistible story, but the movie suffers from clunky dialogue and a barrage of mismatched performances that represent just about every school of acting known to man.
+It’s an irresistible story, but the movie suffers from clunky dialogue and mismatched performances that represent just about every school of acting known to man.
 Thanks largely to their flat accents, the Yankees (DiCaprio and Malkovich) fare the worst, although Leo gets better as the movie progresses.
 The best emoting comes courtesy of Byrne, who ably carries the bulk of the narrative shifts.
 Visually, this well-crafted film is pleasing to the eye — Depardieu’s occasionally bare buttocks notwithstanding.

 Blu-ray extras include audio commentary by Wallace; a vintage behind-the-scenes featurette; new interviews with producer Paul Hitchcock and production designer Anthony Pratt; a vintage interview with Wallace; and the theatrical trailer.

 THE OFFICIAL STORY (1985).
 Set in Buenos Aires in the immediate aftermath of the “Dirty War” that saw the right-wing military dictatorship systematically torture and murder thousands of innocent people, this sobering Argentinian drama follows the odyssey of Alicia (Norma Aleandro), a high school history teacher who transforms from oblivious bystander to informed participant.
 Married to a powerful government operative, Alicia is content in her role as supportive wife to Roberto (Hector Alterio) and loving mother to adopted daughter Gaby (Analia Castro).
 It’s only when her best friend Ana (Chunchuna Villafane) returns from exile that her eyes are opened: Not only does Ana relate her own harrowing experiences as a political prisoner, she also shares the fact that many babies were taken away from their imprisoned mothers and sold to wealthy families.
 Alicia is horrified to think that Gaby might have come into her life via this reprehensible route, and she becomes obsessed with uncovering the truth regarding the adoption.
-Director Luis Puenzo, who also scripted with Aida Bortnik, has fashioned a movie that simultaneous serves as a crackling political thriller and a deeply moving family drama.
+Director Luis Puenzo, who also scripted with Aida Bortnik, has fashioned a movie that simultaneously serves as a crackling political thriller and a deeply moving family drama.
 With Akira Kurosawa’s Ran, the best film of 1985 from any country (the US included), not eligible for the Best Foreign Language Film Academy Award due to petty politics on the part of Japan’s nominating body, The Official Story had no serious competition and handily won the Oscar.
 It earned an additional nomination for Best Original Screenplay, although Aleandro, who took the Best Actress prize at Cannes, was unfairly overlooked.

 Blu-ray extras consist of a four-part interview with Puenzo; a look at the new 2K restoration; and the 2018 re-release trailer.